 This shoe's notable features are basically based on the fusion of two of Nike's most popular designs.
 The Air Max Plus's upper that features the iconic TPU cages and several reflective 3M hits offer a futuristic vibe that is stylishly unique whereas the Air Max 97's sole design with the visible Max Air cushioning provides a sleek look that perfectly finishes the aesthetic of the shoe.

 Nike Air Max 97 Plus History

 Sneaker designs and innovations during the latter half of the 90s were big, gutsy, and loud.
-Two of Nike's models are a testament to this statement, the Nike Air Max 97 and the Nike Air Max Plus.
-The Nike Air Max 97 debuted in 1997 and became significant in the history of sneakers due to it being the first pair to showcase a visible full-length Air cushioning unit.
-This combined with the shoe's innovative upper design made it an instant hit among sneaker fans.
+Two of Nike's models are a testament to this statement - the Nike Air Max 97 and the Nike Air Max Plus.
+The Nike Air Max 97 debuted in 1997 and became significant in the history of sneakers due to it being the first pair to showcase a visible full-length Air cushioning unit and hidden lacing system.
+This combined with the shoe's innovative ripple-inspired upper design made it an instant hit among sneaker fans.

-The Nike Air Max Plus was released in 1998, which is also another big hit for the brand because of its futuristic-looking design that seemed to originate from the outer space.
+The Nike Air Max Plus was released a year later in 1998, which is also another big hit for the brand because of its futuristic-looking design that seemed to originate from outer space.
 It was nicknamed as the Nike TN or Tuned 1 for some OG fans.
-The upper features TPU cages which some call the exoskeleton that provides stability and reinforcement.
+The upper features TPU cages which some call the exoskeleton that provides stability and reinforcement, while its cushioning system "tuned" Air Sole units to specific parts where it is needed the most.
 It was also known for its colorways with ombre effects.